andrewthauer/dotfiles/README.md

 - `make chklink` - reports links that are not installed or potentially broken.

-## Testing

-A fresh machine setup can be tested by running `docker-compose` up in the [test](./test) directory.
-This will run the install script that is intended to bootstrap a new system.

 ### Profiling

 It is very important to make sure the shell startup is fast.
 To help ensure this